 Harold Goodman’s very first case out of law school required him to argue his client’s First Amendment rights before the Pennsylvania Supreme Court.
 A unanimous decision in his favor sparked a profound commitment to fight for those in need.
 He did just that with Philadelphia’s Community Legal Services for almost two decades where he litigated and won a number of complex class action and individual lawsuits on behalf of unemployed employees, consumers and homeowners.
 In the early 1990s, a complex asbestos case for the Philadelphia School District brought Mr. Goodman into contact with Raynes McCarty and he has been with the firm ever since.

-Throughout his career, Mr. Goodman has proven to be a formidable advocate, particularly in the arena of workers’ rights.
-On four occasions, he has been called upon and won cases before the United States Supreme Court.
-In addition, Mr. Goodman has argued and won more than 10 cases in the Pennsylvania Supreme Court and more than 30 cases in the United States Court of Appeals for the Third Circuit.
+Throughout his career, Mr. Goodman has been a formidable advocate, particularly in the arena of workers’ rights.
+In addition to trying numerous cases to verdict, on four occasions, he has argued and won cases before the United States Supreme Court.
+In addition, he has argued and won more than 10 cases in the Pennsylvania Supreme Court and more than 30 cases in the United States Court of Appeals for the Third Circuit.
 He is also listed in Best Lawyers in America and voted as a Pennsylvania Super Lawyer by his peers.

 - Civil Rights